rundexter/documentation/source/includes/_tutorial.md

 }
 ```

-Finally, in the only really new step for the update, we'll bump the version by a minor step since we added functionality.
+Finally, we'll bump the version by a minor step since we added functionality.

 That's it!
 Just `git commit -am 'Added a filter'`, `dexter push`, and we now have a filterable RSS feed parser!